Optimal Sequential Contests: Proofs

 \begin{lemma} The best-response function of player $i \in \prt_t$ after cumulative effort $X_{t-1}$ is

 On the equilibrium path the individual efforts are $x_i^* = \frac{1}{n_t} \left[ f_t(X^*) - f_{t-1}(X^*) \right]$. \end{lemma}

-\begin{proof} \Cref{L:characterization_01} proved the claim for any $X_{t-1} \geq 1$, so let us consider the case $X_{t-1}<1$.
+\begin{proof} \Cref{L:characterization_01} proved the claim for any $X_{t-1} \geq 1$.
+Take $X_{t-1}<1$.
 Then by \cref{L:characterization_01}, the individual efforts are interior, so they have to satisfy the individual first-order conditions \eqref{E:indFOC}.
-We showed that the total effort induced by $X_{t-1}$ is $\Xs{t-1}(X_{t-1}) = f_{t-1}^{-1}(X_{t-1})$.
-Inserting these results into the individual optimality condition for player $i \in \prt_t$ we get
+I showed that the total effort induced by $X_{t-1}$ must be $f_{t-1}^{-1}(X_{t-1})$.
+Inserting these results into the individual optimality condition for player $i \in \prt_t$ I get

 In particular, on the equilibrium path, $X=X^*$, and therefore $x_i^* = \frac{1}{n_t} \left[f_t(X^*)-f_{t-1}(X^*)\right]$. \end{proof}